MukitCSTE/UVicSENG360Labs/lab02/index.md

 - Alice has signed Blake's key, and
 - Blake has signed Chloe's key and Dharma's key.

 If Alice trusts Blake to properly validate keys that he signs, then Alice can infer that Chloe's and Dharma's keys are valid without having to personally check them.
 She simply uses her validated copy of Blake's public key to check that Blake's signatures on Chloe's and Dharma's are good.
-In general, assuming that Alice fully trusts everybody to properly validate keys they sign, then any key signed by a valid key is also considered valid.!e root is Alice's key, which is axiomatically assumed to be valid.
+In general, assuming that Alice fully trusts everybody to properly validate keys they sign, then any key signed by a valid key is also considered valid.
+The root is Alice's key, which is axiomatically assumed to be valid.

 In practice trust is subjective.
 For example, Blake's key is valid to Alice since she signed it, but she may not trust Blake to properly validate keys that he signs.
 In that case, she would not take Chloe's and Dharma's key as valid based on Blake's signatures alone.
 The web of trust model accounts for this by associating with each public key on your keyring an indication of how much you trust the key's owner.
 There are four trust levels.